 This course offers an introduction to literature from the English Renaissance, or Early Modern Period, covering poetry, prose, drama, and other forms prevalent in the sixteenth and seventeenth centuries.
 It will provide training in the set of scholarly skills necessary for the study of the distinctive styles and concerns of this literature, including close reading, textual analysis, and the assessment of central critical debates.
+The course will permit students to reflect on their personal and intellectual relationship to texts from the period.

-Attention might be paid to genre (for example comedy, tragedy, the love sonnet) as well as social and cultural contexts (such as age, race, class, gender, political and religious affiliation, and geographical location).
+Topics might include genre (comedy or tragedy), romance, epic, elegy, the sonnet, book making, and religious verse, as social and cultural contexts (such as critical race studies, class, gender, political and religious affiliation, and geographical location).
 Authors will vary from year to year, but might include Shakespeare, Spenser, Sidney, Milton, Donne, Jonson, Elizabeth I, Aemilia Lanyer, Mary Wroth and Katherine Philips.

-This course replaces the following course(s): ENGL1020.
-Students who have successfully completed ENGL1020 are not eligible to enrol in ENGL2002.
+This course replaces ENGL1020.
+If you have successfully completed ENGL1020 you cannot enrol in this course.

 20 units of English

-Essay: Essays / Written Assignments - Essay 2000 words
+Essay: Essay - 2000 words (40%)